Paul Gazelka: 2020 election

-Before the November 2020 elections, and amid the Covid-19 pandemic, Gazelka had strongly opposed an expansion of voting by mail.
+Before the November 2020 elections, and amid the COVID-19 pandemic, Gazelka had strongly opposed an expansion of voting by mail.
 After President Donald Trump lost the presidential election, Gazelka (as well as the Republican leader in the State House, Minority Leader Kurt Daudt) refused to denounce Trump's attempts to overturn the election result or to contradict Trump's false claims of election fraud.
 Gazelka's and Daudt's refusal to acknowledge that Trump lost the election fairly was criticized by Democratic Governor Tim Walz as "some pretty epic gaslighting."

 2022 campaign for governor

 In September 2021, Gazelka resigned as Senate majority leader and announced that he would seek the Republican nomination for governor in 2022.
 He faced several opponents in the Republican primary election.

-The Republican primary election is in August 2022, but Gazelka (like other Republican candidates) pledged to honor the endorsement of the state Republican Party.
+The Republican primary election was scheduled for August 2022, but Gazelka (like other Republican candidates) pledged to honor the endorsement of the state Republican Party.
 At the May 2022 state Republican convention, Scott Jensen won the party endorsement, defeating four other candidates: Gazelka, Lexington Mayor Mike Murphy, businessman Kendall Qualls, and dermatologist Neil Shah.

 Personal life

 Gazelka and his family formerly lived in Brainerd and then Nisswa.
 They now live in East Gull Lake.
 Gazelka's wife is Maralee; they have five children.

-Gazelka and his wife sent one of their five children, who came out as a lesbian as a teenager and later identified as bi-gender, to the counseling practice of Marcus Bachmann, an anti-same-sex relationship psychologist.
+Gazelka and his wife sent one of their five children, who came out as a lesbian as a teenager and later identified as bigender, to the counseling practice of Marcus Bachmann, an anti-same-sex relationship psychologist.
 Amid a subsequent Minnesota Senate debate over a proposal to ban conversion therapy, Gazelka's child (now an adult) described the practice as a form of psychological "harassment" she called "tantamount to torture."

-Active in his church, Gazelka wrote a memoir, Marketplace Ministers: Awakening God's People in the Workplace to Their Ultimate Purpose, describing his religious beliefs and career in the insurance business.
+Active in his Protestant church, Gazelka wrote a memoir, Marketplace Ministers: Awakening God's People in the Workplace to Their Ultimate Purpose, describing his religious beliefs and career in the insurance business.
 It was published in 2003 by Creation House Press, a Christian publishing house.